Charlevoix Municipal Airport

 Charlevoix Municipal Airport (ICAO: KCVX, FAA LID: CVX) is a city-owned, public-use airport located one nautical mile (2 km) southwest of the central business district of Charlevoix, a city in Charlevoix County, Michigan, United States.
 It is mostly used for general aviation, but also offers passenger service to Beaver Island via Island Airways and Fresh Air Aviation.

 As per Federal Aviation Administration records, the airport had 17,854 passenger boardings (enplanements) in calendar year 2008, 15,427 enplanements in 2009, and 14,966 in 2010.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non primary commercial service facility.

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Charlevoix Municipal Airport is assigned CVX by the FAA but has no designation from the IATA.
+Although most U.S. airports use the same three-letter location identifier for both the FAA and IATA, Charlevoix Municipal Airport is assigned CVX by the FAA, but has no IATA designation.

 Facilities and aircraft

 Charlevoix Municipal Airport covers an area of 185 acre at an elevation of 669 ft above mean sea level.
 It has two runways: 9/27 is 4,550 by 75 feet (1,387 x 23 m) with an asphalt surface and 4/22 is 1,280 by 200 feet (390 x 61 m) with a turf surface.

 The airport has a city-run fixed-base operator that offers fuel, general maintenance, a crew lounge, a conference room, and more.
 An expanded fuel farm became operational at the airport in 2022 to accommodate a sharp increase in traffic.

 For the 12-month period ending December 31, 2018, the airport had 30,000 aircraft operations, an average of 82 per day: 59% general aviation, 40% air taxi, and 2% military.
 At that time there were 18 aircraft based at this airport: 11 single-engine and 5 multi-engine airplanes as well as two jets.